MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

 Deployment pipelines enable you to assign and unassign workspaces to any stage in a pipeline.
-This capability is important for organizations that already have workspaces that are used as development, test, and production environments.
+This capability is important for organizations that already have workspaces that are used as different environments of a managed release.
 In such cases, you can assign each workspace to its corresponding pipeline stage, and continue working in your usual flow.

 <!---
 >[!NOTE]